Jump directly to the Content

 Black Medical Student Publishes Handbook on Recognizing Symptoms on Darker Skin

-Malone Mukwende is a second-year student at St. George’s Medical School at the University of London.
+Malone Mukwende was a student at St. George’s Medical School at the University of London.
 But in his studies, he noticed the lack of representation in clinical teaching materials.
 Malone said, “We were often taught to look for symptoms, such as rashes, in a way that I knew wouldn't appear on my own skin.”

 In response, he wrote his handbook, specifically designed to show doctors how to recognize certain conditions in people with darker skin.
 It has side-by-side photo comparisons as well as suggestions regarding diagnostic language for “people of color.”